Rycoff/Cap/README.md

 ## 1. Initial Enumeration

-The first thing I did was to perform an Nmap scan against the target machine to identify which ports where open, running services, and potential vulnerabilities.
+The first thing I did was to perform an Nmap scan against the target machine to identify which ports were open, running services, and potential vulnerabilities.

 ```bash
 nmap -sV -A 10.129.11.225